-We can see, the quest for the coveted “Black vote” began with broadening the rights written in the promissory note of equality in the Declaration of Independence left by the Founding Fathers such as James Madison and George Washington.
+We can see, the quest for the coveted “Black vote” began with the broadening of the rights written in the ‘promissory note’ of equality in the Declaration of Independence left by the Founding Fathers such as James Madison and George Washington.
 What’s changed now?

 The narrative has shifted along with the facts and the actionable next steps.
 Democrats are seemingly no longer focused on black communities in the same way progressive-thinking predecessors were.
 The narrative is now more focused on targeting President Donald Trump, establishment republicans and groups in ideological opposition with constant castigations of racism and bigotry.

 It can be reinforced by hyper-partisanship of current politics with the lack of action by democratic leaders/candidates.
 Now presidential candidate, Joe Biden, helped write the 1994 Crime Bill that, despite lowering the violent crime rate 46%, it was subsequently responsible for locking up more Black individuals and took a heavy toll on black juveniles.
 President Barrack Obama, famously signed the Blue Alert Bill in 2015 that granted more protections to police – taking a more ‘Blue Lives Matter’ approach.

 The scales have tipped towards a new narrative that’s content on demonisation and hatred to maintain an exaggerated illusion of oppression rather than planning strategies and policy for minority communities.
 This is the new agenda they’re setting in real-time.